aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 Does it work?
 Yes, finally!
 Well, it works when we `go run .`, but what happens
 when we `go build` and directly run the binary?
-Well, its' not working.
+Well, it's not working.
 The
 reason is that the process group is no longer the one created by _go run_, but
 the one created by the binary itself as we run it directly.
 So we need to
 account for that when we try to guess the PGID from the code.